andersmarkendahl/visualise-3d/README.md

   }
 }
 ```
-Please see example-full.json for more data points.
+Please see `example-full.json` for an example with more data points.

 ## Known issues